 - ARAB 3990.
 Special Topics (1-3 Credits)—Prerequisite: ARAB 2120 or previous knowledge of Arabic language.
 This course is designed to enable students to attain and advanced level of proficiency in Arabic language skills, while refining and expanding their knowledge of grammar and sentence structures via intensive, daily instruction.
 An additional focus on different Arabic dialects is included in this course.

 Language Placement Testing or Test-Out Information

-Students who have prior knowledge of Arabic should contact the Linguistics Department for test-out and language course placement information.
-The placement test is provided online.
-Students wishing to take placement tests should email the department firstname.lastname@example.org through their OHIO email account and include in the subject line: "Arabic Language Placement Test."
-The student will receive an email from the department with instructions on how take the test.
-Students who have no prior background in Arabic or would like to begin with a new foreign language, do not need to take a placement test but should register for the beginning course (e.g. 1110).
+Students who have prior knowledge of Arabic should email email@example.com from their OHIO email account and include in the subject line: "Arabic Language Placement Test."
+Students will then receive an email with instructions on how to take the online placement test.
+Students who have no prior background in Arabic do not need to take a placement test and can enroll in an open section of 1110.